craftcms/cms/docs/element-types.md

 When an element is being saved, its `getUriFormat()` method will be called to find out whether the element should have its own URI in the system, and if so, what it should look like.

-So if you want your elements to get their own URLs, you must implement this method and have it return a string that can be parsed with `craft\web\View::renderObjectTemplate()` (e.g. `products/{slug}`).
+So if you want your elements to get their own URLs, you must implement this method and have it return a string that can be parsed with <api:craft\web\View::renderObjectTemplate()> (e.g. `products/{slug}`).
 Usually this should be a user-defined string, rather than something hard-coded.

 ```php
 public function getUriFormat()